 Next, however, we get into something that needs some significant discussion.

-Both sides say they’re frustrated over the current state of the, and gun-rights supporters and gun control advocates mistrust each others’ motives.
+Both sides say they’re frustrated over the current state of the gun debate, and gun-rights supporters and gun control advocates mistrust each others’ motives.
 Suspicions abound: Most gun owners suspect that gun-control groups are trying to give government more control over people and think gun control groups are trying to take away all guns.
 Non-gun owners think gun rights supporters are trying to arm themselves for a larger conflict.

 Non-gun owners do not see gun control advocacy this way.
 Most of them believe gun control advocates are trying to promote public safety (62 percent) and fewer than half (38 percent) say the push for more gun control is trying to take away traditions or a way of life.